Skip to main content

 Docs navigation

-A mission is a persistent goal your agent pursues over days or weeks — as opposed to a task it performs once.
+A job is a persistent goal your agent pursues over days or weeks — as opposed to a task it performs once.
 You state the goal; the agent plans, executes, and adapts; you keep the judgment through the brief and the autonomy level you chose.
-Missions live at Dashboard → Missions.
+Jobs live at Dashboard → Jobs.

 State the goal in plain language, with any constraints you care about: